For Love’s Caress (1996) Maireid Sullivan

 Frustration and exasperation are justified emotional responses to circumstances beyond our control: unwanted insights, thoughts and emotions that arise from unhappy financial/ social/ political predicaments we find ourselves in.
 Those feelings alert us to pay more attention- to seek out solutions that empower us in 'managing' conflicts of interest while developing 'good citizenship' skills: Preventing un-democratic suppression of 'factual' history is a duty of citizenship!

-When philosophy of economic theory follows the belief that everyone owns what they create, then everything supplied by nature, including the land, will not be privatised, supported and defined by a well-engineered taxation system.
+On the roots of economist wisdom: When philosophers of economic theory follow the belief that everyone owns what they create, then everything supplied by nature, including the land, will not be privatised, but will be supported and defined by a well-engineered taxation system.

-Once we understand the evolution of the visionary thinking behind "The Law of Rent Theorem" we can see how all of our societal ills are a direct result of faulty thinking - the direct cause of economic injustice - from the 3rd world to the 1st world.
+Once we understand the evolution of the visionary thinking behind "The Law of Rent Theorem", we can see how all of our societal ills are a direct result of faulty thinking - the direct cause of economic injustice - from the 3rd world to the 1st world.

-In short, a well-engineered tax system refers to collection of Economic Rent via a "Single Tax" designed to replace taxes on productivity: In other words, instead of collecting income tax, pay roll tax, sales taxes, and taxing business profits, the onus falls on land and resource 'owners' to pay an
+In short, a well-engineered tax system refers to collection of Economic Rent via a "Single Tax" designed to replace taxes on productivity: In other words, instead of taxing income, payroll, sales, and business profits, the onus falls on land and resource 'owners' to pay an annual "Single Tax" into consolidated revenue, whether it be for the value of the land on which their (untaxed) houses stand, or, for any other privatized use associated with the resources of the Commons–

 e.g. forestry, minerals, electromagnetic spectrum, licenses, etc.